uken/fluent-plugin-elasticsearch/README.md

 logstash_format true # defaults to false
 ```

-This is meant to make writing data into ElasticSearch compatible to what [Logstash](https://www.elastic.co/products/logstash) writes.
+This is meant to make writing data into ElasticSearch indices compatible to what [Logstash](https://www.elastic.co/products/logstash) calls them.
 By doing this, one could take advantage of [Kibana](https://www.elastic.co/products/kibana).
+See logstash_prefix and logstash_dateformat to customize this index name pattern.
+The index name will be `#{logstash_prefix}-#{formated_date}`

 ### logstash_prefix